MarioniLab/scTeachingMaterials/basic/answers.md

 ```

 We toss out the cells that we consider to be low-quality, and keep the rest.
-Here, most cells are retained (which makes sense, as some QC was already applied to the published data).
+Here, most cells are retained - which makes sense, as some QC was already applied to the published data.

 ```r